haskell-org/summer-of-haskell/content/ideas/hasktorch.md

 It is leveraging the C++ backend of PyTorch for fast numerical computation with GPU support.
 Our goal with Hasktorch is to provide a platform for machine learning using typed functional programming.

-This summer, we have selected two exciting projects for GSoC contributors:
+This summer, we have selected three exciting projects for GSoC contributors:

 ### Integration between Hasktorch and Huggingface